Field to Fork Face-Off Game Show

 The Business of Farming

-Join this panel of farmers and successful businessmen as they share their experiences about starting their businesses, challenges they have faced, obstacles they have overcome, and the success they have enjoyed!
-This is an interactive breakout where attendees are encouraged to ask questions of the panel members.
+Farmers and successful businessmen and women share their experiences about starting their businesses, obstacles they have overcome, and the success they have enjoyed!
+Attendees are encouraged to ask questions of the panel members.

 How to Identify and Correct the #1 Limiting Factor in Global Agriculture